tschuehly/spring-view-component/README.md

 Spring ViewComponent allows you to create typesafe, reusable, testable & encapsulated server rendered view components.

-GitHub developed a similar Library for [Ruby on Rails](https://viewcomponent.org/) to ease the development the very site you are on right now.
+GitHub developed a similar Library for [Ruby on Rails](https://viewcomponent.org/) to ease the development of the very site you are on right now.

 ## What’s a ViewComponent?

-Think of ViewComponents as an evolution of the presenter pattern, inspired by React.
+Think of ViewComponents as an evolution of the presenter pattern, inspired by [React](https://reactjs.org/docs/react-component.html).

 A ViewComponent is a Spring Bean that defines the context for our Template: